shalinmangar/solr-perf-tools/README.md

 * '-logFile /path/to/log/file' to log output to a custom location
 * '-log-by-commit-date' to log performance data by the date of the git commit instead of current date time (default)

+## Back testing

+Testing older versions of Solr can be done through a back testing script.
+You must use the lucene_solr_6x branch to test versions before 7.0 and master branch to test versions from 7.0 and beyond.

+Test all versions from start date to end date picking a version every 7 days from the start date until we reach the end date.
+The first invocation of the script lists all git SHAs to test and writes them to a file.
+Then the first version is picked and tested as usual.
+Each subsequent run picks the next commit available.

+`python src/python/backTest.py -start-date 2016.01.25.23.55.46 -end-date 2016.12.06.23.21.02 -log-by-commit-date`

+`python src/python/backTest.py -start-date 2016.01.25.23.55.46 -end-date 2016.12.06.23.21.02 -interval-days 10 -log-by-commit-date`

+Arguments supported:
+* '-start-date' the start date in '2016.01.25.23.55.46' format
+* '-end-date' the end date
+* '-interval-days' the number of days to skip to choose the next commit (default is 7 days)
+* Any additional argument is passed as-is to the bench.py script

 ## Running Contest

 `python src/python/contest.py -revision1 git_sha_here -revision2 git_sha_here -iters 10`